BlackbirdSQL/Firebird-DDEX-SqlEditor/Docs/ado-net.md

 * Add the applicable Nuget package if you haven't already.
 * Rebuild your Project.
 It should now be able to access any existing client connections, xsd datasets and edmx models you have.
 * Create a dataset throught the xsd wizard or an entity data model through the edmx wizard.

-__Warning__ BlackbirdSql.VisualStudio.Ddex.dll is used by the IDE.
-Do not add a reference to it in your projects.
 <p style="font-size:1.1em;margin-bottom:-8px">For an xsd dataset:</p>

 * Install the Nuget FirebirdSql.Data.FirebirdClient package if you haven't already and `rebuild` your project.